 Each commercial loan product has specific enrollment level requirements and prior balance coverage standards.
 Make sure the lender’s enrollment requirements and other standards meet your specific needs.
 The final approval and disbursement decision rests with the lender; school certification of the eligible amount is not a guarantee of loan funds delivery.
 Once approved, alternative loans have a rescission period during which time you have the right to cancel the loan prior to its disbursement.

-We will certify any private alternative loan application submitted to the Law Office of Student Financial Assistance accompanied by the required Law Financial Aid Request Form, copy of the loan application, and signed George Washington University Private Student Loan Counseling Checklist.
-It is wise to shop around different lenders and products to find the loan option that best suits your needs.
-An internet search for “Private alternative student loans" provides a valuable starting point for both learning about the terms of the loans and reviewing the products available from various lending institutions.
+Due to recent changes in federal regulations, the Law Financial Aid Office is not allowed to offer recommendations on any lending program (see our Code of Conduct).
+It is wise to shop around for different lenders and products to find the loan option that best suits your needs.
+An internet search for "Commercial education loans," "private student loans," and or "alternative student loans" provides a valuable starting point for both learning about the terms of the loans and reviewing the products available from various lending institutions.